pyMelo/DecentralizedBlackbox/README.md

 ## 🔄 System Flow

 1. **Data Collection:**
-   The ESP32 device gathers data from sensors and transmits it over LoRa.
-The firmware supports multiple sensor configurations, ensuring flexibility for various IoT scenarios.
+   TThe ESP32 gathers sensor data.

-2. **Transmission via TTN:**
+2. **Transmission using LoRaWAN via TTN:**
    TTN receives the data and forwards it to the MQTT broker.
 TTN integration ensures that devices can operate in low-power environments while maintaining reliable data transmission.

 3. **Blockchain Notarization:**